- What is a Singapore Employment Pass?

-The Singapore Employment Pass is a work pass that allows you (a foreigner) to hold specialist, managerial or executive positions in Singapore’s business sector.
-Your application must be first approved by Singapore’s Ministry of Manpower (MOM) before you can officially move to Singapore to start working for your Singapore company.
+Applications must first be approved by Singapore’s Ministry of Manpower (MOM) before they can officially move to Singapore to start working for your Singapore company.

-What Are the Benefits of a Singapore EP holder?
+What Are the Benefits of a Singapore EP Holder?

 Applicants need not cancel their current passes to apply for a new application.
-The initial pass is valid for 1 or 2 years and renewed for an additional 3 years.
+The initial pass is valid for 2 years and renewed for an additional 3 years.

 - People from all ethnic groups can apply for an EP.
-There are no restrictions on the nationality of the candidates for the visa because it readily admits new and competent talents anywhere across the globe
+There are no restrictions on the nationality of the candidates for the work visa because it readily admits new and competent talents anywhere across the globe

 - The candidate must prove that they are qualified to fill managerial, executive, or specialist positions

-- International professionals with undergraduate testimonials must present proof of a fixed monthly salary of not less than S$5,500 per month or S$5,500 per month in the financial sector.
+- International professionals with undergraduate testimonials must present proof of a fixed monthly salary of not less than S$5,000 per month or S$5,500 per month in the financial sector.
 The minimum salary threshold depends on the candidate’s credentials.
 More experienced candidates should prove that they earned higher salaries than their counterparts

 - Candidates must prove their competence through satisfactory results from a reputable diploma or undergraduate institution